-Every year, UK companies contribute to society by supporting community and voluntary organisations.
-To improve your chances of benefitting, you need to know which companies give, why they do it, what their criteria are, and how to ask in the right way.
+How can you maximise your chances of winning corporate support in the UK?
+You need to know which companies give, why they give, what their criteria are and how to ask in the right way.

 Who is this book for?